Who is this man & what hath he wrought?

 Enchanted by the simplicity of the lost recipes, Scott and Mark vowed to revive ketchup in the Sir Kensington tradition.
 A great success, the experiment yielded the first of many batches of this rare and exceptional formula.
 Uncommon, healthful, and painstakingly prepared, it could bear no other name than that of Kensington himself.

 Today, Sir Kensington's is headquartered in New York City's SoHo district.
-The company continues its tradition of daring innovation in order to offer its faithful clientele wholesome, delightful alternatives to the status quo.
+The company remains dedicated to its mission to bring integrity and charm to ordinary and overlooked food.
 Sir Kensington would be proud.

 "Oh, but it cannot be!" cry you, curiosity piqued.
 "Surely there must be more yet."
 Very well, dear reader: continue on your quest to discover more about this lauded proprietor and its quality goods.